rbramwell/zenoss_register/README.md

 # zenoss-client LWRP
-Registers a client with a Zenoss Core 4 monitoring server
+Registers a client with a Zenoss Core 4 monitoring server.
+This will register both Linux and Windows systems as it uses the ruby built-in with chef-client to perform a POST call back to the server.

 # Requirements